mwenge/psychedelia/README.md

 Psychedelia was Minter's first realized concept for a light synthesizer.
 The idea is that you manipulate the display on the screen to accompany music.
 He later continued the idea in [Trip-a-Tron] and [Neon] , which was built into the X360 XBox console.

 A version of the game you can [play in your browser can be found here].
+(Use the arrow keys and `ctrl` to manipulate the display, or use a gamepad if you have one plugged in.
+See the manual below for more.)

 ## Requirements